M-I-Dx/2023-09-06-git_basics/README.md

 - `init`: turns the current folder or working dir into a git repository
     - type this once per folder structure
 - `status`: tells you what is going on in your repository
+- `add`: puts things into the staging area
+- `commit`: commits things from the staging area into the repository